Characters of the Final Fantasy VII series: Genesis Rhapsodos

-Genesis was modeled on the character's Japanese voice actor, singer Gackt, who also composed and performed the theme songs (see "Redemption") for Dirge of Cerberus.
-While originally intended as a minor character cameo, Hideki Imaizumi, the producer of Crisis Core, found such a passing use of a character to be a waste and asked Gackt whether he was interested in further involvement.
+Genesis was modeled on the character's Japanese voice actor, singer Gackt, who composed and performed "Redemption" for Dirge of Cerberus.
+While originally intended as a minor character, Hideki Imaizumi, the producer of Crisis Core, found such a passing use of a character to be a waste and asked Gackt whether he was interested in further involvement.
 Gackt was eager to continue with the character, and ended up being one of the key creative minds behind Genesis' manners and personality.
 Genesis' outfit became one of Gackt's commonly worn outfits during concerts.
-Genesis is voiced in English by Robin Atkin Downes in Dirge of Cerberus and Oliver Quinn in Crisis Core.